antarctica/bas-style-kit-docs/site/_core/colours.md

   current_version="0.3.0"
   included="yes"
 %}

+This section lists all the colours in the standard colour set.

 Each standard colour consists of a *base* colour defined as part of a colour pallet.
 These bases are then mixed with black and white to produce variants, two lighter and two darker, using a consistent process.